Plan Your Summer Getaway

 If bigger name stores are your thing, Medway also has two large shopping centres an outlet centre and busy high streets with local markets.
 Or it’s only a 15-minute drive from Medway to Bluewater, Europe’s leading shopping and leisure destination.

 Medway's cultural appeal isn’t just its museums and history.
 There are a number of theatres that attract big-name comedians, performers and shows.
 Check out the Medway Tickets Live website to see what’s on and to snap up your tickets.

-There is also a thriving arts scene in Medway, so if galleries are your thing check out Rochester Art Gallery and the Nucleus Arts Halpern Galleries in Rochester and Chatham.
+There is also a thriving creative arts scene in Medway and this summer sees an exciting series of festivals, events and exhibitions.
+Check out the What's On page.
+If galleries are your thing check out Rochester Art Gallery and the Nucleus Arts Halpern Galleries in Rochester and Chatham.

 Messing About on the River

 The River Medway is a golden thread that knits Medway together, so a trip out on the water is one of the best ways to experience the area.
 You can even get up close to eerie, abandoned military forts, and if you’re lucky you might also see some aquatic friends.